Home » Cheesy Potato Breakfast Casserole

 glass casserole dish with melted butter and hashbrown potatoes in it above are dishes with the other ingredients for the recipe

-Add thawed hashbrown potatoes on top of the melted butter.
+Add thawed hash brown potatoes to the prepared baking dish with melted butter.

 glass casserole dish with melted butter and hashbrown potatoes, onion, cheese with hands putting the cream soup in the dish, dish is setting on a wood countertop.